Mona Chalabi: Illustrated Data

 In 2020 Chalabi was appointed an Honorary Fellow of the British Science Association.
 That year, fellowships were granted to those who made an outstanding contribution to public engagement and science communication in the context of the COVID-19 pandemic.

-To understand New York’s trees, Chalabi was given access to the steps outside the Brooklyn Museum.
+To understand New York's trees, Chalabi was given access to the steps outside the Brooklyn Museum.
 She created a large-scale vinyl installation showing the 100 most common trees in the city.
-The work underscored patterns of inequality (neighborhoods with less money have fewer trees) and also health consequences (trees can reduce Covid-19 transmission rates).
+The work underscored patterns of inequality (neighborhoods with less money have fewer trees) and also health consequences (trees can reduce COVID-19 transmission rates).

-In 2023, Chalabi was awarded the Pulitzer Prize for Illustrated reporting and Commentary for her New York Times Magazine piece "9 Ways to Imagine Jeff Bezos’ Wealth".
+In November 2023, Chalabi was awarded the Pulitzer Prize for Illustrated reporting and Commentary for her New York Times Magazine piece "9 Ways to Imagine Jeff Bezos' Wealth".
 At the award ceremony, Chalabi called out fellow journalists for their unwillingness to say the word "Palestine".
-She donated her $15,000 prize money to the Palestinian Journalist Syndicate to help fight what she sees as an "asymmetry" of information that elevates Israeli voices over Palestinian ones in the media.
+She donated her $15,000 prize money to the Palestinian Journalist Syndicate to help fight what she sees as an "asymmetry" of information that elevates Israeli voices over Palestinian ones in the media, criticizing how media companies were covering the violence in Gaza.
 Since October 2023, Chalabi continually highlighted the biases in reporting on Israel and Palestine on major news platforms like BBC and The New York Times.
 Her data journalism has covered subjects such as "Countries that recognize Palestine as a state", "US Representatives who have invested in Weapons manufacturers that are arming Israel", "Orchestrated Famine", and more.

-Chalabi is an executive producer, writer, and creative director on Ramy Youssef’s animated series 1 Happy Family USA.
+Chalabi is an executive producer, writer, and creative director on Ramy Youssef's animated series 1 Happy Family USA.
 The series premiered in April 2025, on Amazon Prime Video.

+On November 28, 2025, she was named a Royal Designer for Industry by the Royal Society for Arts (RSA) in Great Britain.
+This distinction is awarded to creative individuals "who have achieved sustained design excellence and made a significant contribution to society through design."